 Step 3.
 Select Features

 Once you select your type of bag and ideal size, you’ll be left with maybe 10 to 15 different backpacks.
-Let’s not kid ourselves, at least half of those packs won’t be to your liking (looks, shape, colour, etc.).
-There’s nothing wrong with not liking the colour or shape of a pack, we’re all human, and you’ll get more enjoyment out of a pack that you like.
+Let’s not kid ourselves, at least half of those packs won’t be to your liking (looks, shape, color, etc.).
+There’s nothing wrong with not liking the color or shape of a pack, we’re all human, and you’ll get more enjoyment out of a pack that you like.

 Deuter backpack with important features such as sternum strap and thick waist belt